finopsfoundation/framework/_pages/introduction/what-is-finops.md

 _(Definition Updated: November 2022 by the FinOps Foundation [Technical Advisory Council]()_

 At its core, FinOps is a cultural practice.
 It’s the way for teams to manage their cloud costs, where everyone takes ownership of their cloud usage supported by a central best-practices group.
-Cross-functional teams in IT, Finance, Product, etc work together to enable faster product delivery, while at the same time gaining more financial control and predictability.
+Cross-functional teams in Engineering, Finance, Product, etc work together to enable faster product delivery, while at the same time gaining more financial control and predictability.

 > FinOps is a portmanteau of “Finance” and “DevOps” stressing the communications and collaboration business and engineering teams.